-, , and can cause skin and wound infections.
-Bacteria may be divided according to the environment in which they grow: those that grow in air (), those that grow in reduced oxygen environments (), and those that grow in little to no oxygen ().
-Microaerophilic and anaerobic bacteria may be found in deeper wounds and .
+, , and can cause skin or wound infections.
+Bacteria may be divided according to the environment in which they grow: those that grow in air () and those that grow in little to no oxygen ().
+Anaerobic bacteria may be found in deeper wounds and .

 Superficial skin infections